hammzat/HarmonyCustomGenerator/README.md

   - Requirements:
     - Monument size should match the vanilla
     - Ensure proper terrain alignment in the prefab

 > Note: Make sure your custom monuments are properly tested before using them on server!

-> Don't generate maps larger than 6000!
-> Rust client won't be able to process them and will just display as a 6000 map with flying prefabs and monuments

 Configure all features at `HarmonyConfig/CustomGeneratorCFG.json`